Assistant Professor in Creative Writing

 the heartbeat is a fractal (Ahadada Books, 2008)

-Individual poems, works of fiction, and cross-genre works are published in print and online literary journals including Aufgabe, Colorado Review, Conjunctions, Web Conjunctions, Denver Quarterly, Fence, Interim Magazine, Laurel Review, New American Writing, POETBOOK: An Illuminated Project, Tarpaulin Sky Journal, Truck, Poems and Poetics, Volt: A Journal of the Arts, and Washington Square Review.
+Individual poems, works of fiction, and cross-genre works are published in numerous print and online literary journals including Aufgabe, Colorado Review, Conjunctions, Web Conjunctions, Denver Quarterly, Fence, Interim Magazine, Laurel Review, New American Writing, POETBOOK: An Illuminated Project, Tarpaulin Sky Journal, Truck, Poems and Poetics, Volt: A Journal of the Arts, and Washington Square Review.

-On Poetry and Science
+On Literature, Art, and Science

-This commentary series by Amy Catanzano on “Quantum Poetics” for Jacket2, the University of Pennsylvania’s journal of modern and contemporary poetry and poetics, presents 17 short essays on the intersections of poetry and science.
+This commentary series by Amy Catanzano on “Quantum Poetics” for Jacket2, the University of Pennsylvania’s online journal of modern and contemporary poetry and poetics, presents 17 short essays on the intersections of poetry and science.
 A reprinting of M. NourbeSe Philip’s “Black W/Holes: A History of Brief Time” and a discussion on poetry and science between Catanzano and Andrew Joron are also presented.

 “Like a Metaphor,” Gilbert Adair’s feature in Jacket2 on poetry and science, comes together as a response to a podcast on Louis Zukofsky’s Anew.
 Collecting poems, critiques, and dialogues between eleven poets who share an interest in science—Rae Armantrout, Amy Catanzano, John Cayley, Tina Darragh, Marcella Durand, Allen Fisher, James Harvey, Peter Middleton, Evelyn Reilly, and Joan Retallack—this feature explores how scientific discourse might be incorporated by poets not simply as a source of metaphor but as an independent discipline.